Cyclone Vardah: Meteorological history

 Under the influence of a persistent area of convection, a low-pressure area formed over the Malay Peninsula, adjoining north Sumatra, in early December 2016.
 The low-pressure area gradually organized into a tropical disturbance over the next several days, as it slowly moved towards the southeast Bay of Bengal.
 On 6 December, The IMD classified the system as Depression BOB 06, as the system had sufficiently organized itself, with winds of 45 km/h.
 Owing to low wind shear and favorable sea surface temperatures, the storm gradually intensified into a Deep Depression on the following day.
 Skirting off the Andaman and Nicobar Islands as a Deep Depression, BOB 06 was upgraded to a Cyclonic Storm by the IMD and JTWC, in the early hours of 8 December, and was assigned the name Vardah.

 With conditions favorable for further development, Vardah intensified into a Severe Cyclonic Storm on 9 December.
 Although predicted to maintain its intensity, Vardah strengthened further, as it followed a generally west-northwestwards track, prompting the IMD to upgrade its intensity to Very Severe Cyclonic Storm status, on 10 December.
 Gradually intensifying as it moved westward, Vardah reached its peak intensity on 11 December, with maximum 3-minute sustained winds of 130 km/h, and a minimum central pressure of 975 mbar.

 On 12 December, Vardah weakened into a Severe Cyclonic Storm, before making landfall over the eastern coast of India, close to Chennai, Tamil Nadu, with winds of 65 mph.
 Afterward, it rapidly weakened into a depression, due to land interaction, on 13 December.
 The depression caused overnight rainfall in Southern Karnataka on 13 December.
 Due to land interaction, Vardah degenerated into a well-marked low on 13 December, at around midday, local time.
 The remnants of Vardah crossed the Indian Subcontinent and entered the Arabian Sea on 14 December.
-Owing to warm sea surface temperatures, the system regenerated into a depression on 17 December, with the IMD assigning the storm a new identifier, ARB 02, according to their protocol.
-On the next day, the system entered an area marked by colder sea surface temperatures and high wind shear, causing it to rapidly weaken into a well-marked low-pressure area on 18 December, just off the coast of Somalia, before moving ashore and dissipating on 19 December.
+Owing to warm sea surface temperatures, the system regenerated into a depression on 17 December, which the JTWC considered as a continuation of Vardah, while IMD considered to be a separate system, assigning the storm a new identifier, ARB 02, according to their protocol, and keeping separate entries for each on their own database and best track.
+The new system was tracked by the IMD until early 18 December, when it weakened into a well-marked low-pressure area, while the JTWC tracked it until 19 December, located just off the coast of Somalia.